Jaws (film): Plot

 In the New England beach town of Amity Island, a young woman goes for a late-night ocean swim.
 An unseen force attacks and pulls her underwater.
 Her partial remains are found washed up on the beach the next morning.
 After the coroner concludes it was a shark attack, Amity police chief Martin Brody plans to close the beaches.
 Mayor Larry Vaughn persuades him to reconsider, fearing the town's summer economy will suffer.
 The coroner, apparently under pressure, now concurs with the mayor's theory that it was a boating accident.
-Brody reluctantly accepts their conclusion until young Alex Kintner is killed at a crowded beach.
+Brody reluctantly accepts their conclusion until a young boy is killed at a crowded beach.
 A $3,000 bounty is placed on the shark, causing an amateur shark-hunting frenzy.
 Quint, an eccentric local shark hunter, offers his services for $10,000.
-Consulting oceanographer Matt Hooper examines the girl's remains, confirming she was killed by an unusually large shark.
+Consulting oceanographer Matt Hooper examines the woman's remains, confirming she was killed by an unusually large shark.

 When local fishermen catch a tiger shark, Vaughn declares the beaches safe.
 A skeptical Hooper dissects the shark and, finding no human remains inside its stomach, concludes the killer shark is still active.
 While searching the night waters in Hooper's boat, Hooper and Brody find the half-sunken boat of Ben Gardner, a local fisherman.
 Hooper dons a scuba suit and goes underwater to check the boat's hull and finds a large shark tooth embedded into it.
 He drops the tooth after encountering Gardner's severed head.
 Vaughn dismisses Brody and Hooper's assertions that a great white shark caused the deaths and refuses to close the beaches, allowing only increased safety precautions.
 On the Fourth of July weekend, tourists pack the beaches.
 The shark enters a nearby lagoon, killing a boater and nearly killing Brody's son, Michael, who is hospitalized with shock.
 Brody then convinces a guilt-ridden Vaughn to hire Quint.

 Despite initial tension between Quint and Hooper, and Brody's fear of the ocean, the three head out to sea on Quint's boat, the Orca, to hunt for the shark.
 As Brody lays down a chum line, the shark suddenly appears behind the boat.
 Quint, estimating it is 25 ft long and weighs 3 t, harpoons it with a line attached to a flotation barrel, but the shark pulls it underwater and disappears.